 To qualify for the administrative exemption, an employee must pass the salary and duties tests.

 To be exempt, an administrative employee must earn a monthly salary equivalent to at least two times the state minimum wage for full-time employment.
 “Full-time employment” is defined as 40 hours per week.
-In order to qualify as an exempt administrative employee in California in 2018, the employee working for a company with 26 or more employees must earn $880 per week or $45,760 annually.
-An employee working for a company with less than 26 employees must earn $840 per week or $43,680 annually.
+In order to qualify as an exempt employee in California in 2019, an employee working for a company with 26 or more employees must earn $960 per week or $49,920 annually; an employee working for a company with fewer than 26 employees must earn $880 per week or $45,760 annually, exclusive of board, lodging, and other facilities.

 An employee must pass a duties test to qualify for the administrative exemption in California: